dakom/wasm-app-boilerplate/README.md

 Keeping these in sync takes a manual change - i.e. creating a new event or state on the Rust side means changing it on the TS side

+This is somewhat annoying, but short of using a language-agnostic solution like flatbuffers (which would introduce its own issues), it's necessary

 One thing to keep in mind is that the events are all unified as CoreEvent (i.e. they are sent TO only one place)

 State is different for each destination (e.g. renderer, ui, audio)